equus burchelli bohmi

 The Natural Bridge Zoological Park has raised Grant Zebra for over 30 years and has located more than 50 zebra to other zoological parks.

 Other facts about Grants Zebra

-Habitat: Africa - southern Sudan and Ethiopia to northern Rhodesia
+Habitat: Grants Zebra live in Africa – Southern Sudan and Ethiopia to Northern Rhodesia.

 8 to 12 years in the wild – 28 to 25 years in captivity